ImJakubPuchala/React-Weather-App/README.md

 # React Weather App

-This is a basic app with no API integration.
+The React Weather App is a basic application built with React that provides weather information without any API integration.
+The app focuses on displaying static weather data for different locations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).